Terraform Provider Bridging

 How do I enforce Python 3.9+ typing in IaC provider configurations?

 Leverage typing.TypedDict and dataclasses for provider arguments.
-Enable mypy or pyright in your CI pipeline to catch type mismatches during static analysis before synthesis.
+Enable mypy --strict or pyright in your CI pipeline to catch type mismatches during static analysis before synthesis.